Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Introduction

 This paper is divided into the following sections.
-In Section \ref{section2}, the formalism for coupled cluster method and the resulting similarity transformed Hamiltonian is briefly discussed.
-In Section \ref{section3}, we introduce the monopole shifts in the single-particle energies of valence proton orbitals for Cd-isotopes.
-In Section \ref{section4}, we present our calculated results of low-lying energy spectra, electromagnetic properties, octupole collective $3^{-}$ states, and $8^{+}$ isomeric states in the Cd chain.
+In Section \ref{section2}, we have discussed briefly the interaction used in our calculations.
+In Section \ref{section3}, we introduce the monopole shifts in the single-particle energies of valence proton and neutron orbitals for Cd-isotopes.
+In Section \ref{section4}, we present our calculated results of low-lying energy spectra, electromagnetic properties, octupole collective $3^{-}$ states, and $8^{+}$ isomeric states in the Cd chain, we have also presented the calculated result for energy surface using the Hartree-Fock-Bogoliubov (HFB) method.
 Finally, we summarize our results and conclude the paper in section \ref{section5}.